brittany-johnson/lonely-bots-club/README.md

 ### Dependencies
 * [Node.js](https://nodejs.org)
+    - Write server side code with JavaScript
 * [express](https://expressjs.com/)
     - Framework for Node.js
 * [mustache](https://github.com/janl/mustache.js)
     - Mustahe is a templating language.
-It is usefuul because it allows HTML to be dynamically updated based on responses from our web server.
+It is useful because it allows HTML to be dynamically updated based on responses from our web server.